shirley-wu/shirley-wu.github.io/_pages/about.md

 author_profile: true
 ---

-I am a M.S. student in computer science in University of Illinois Urbana-Champaign (UIUC) working with Prof. Heng Ji since 08/2021.
-Prior to that, I got my B.S. degree from University of Science and Technology of China (USTC) in 2020.
+I am currently an intern at ByteDance AI Lab.
+Starting from this fall, I'll join UCLA as a PhD student supervised by Kai-Wei Chang and Violet Peng!
+Prior to that, I got my M.S. degree from UIUC in 2023 supervised by Heng Ji, and my B.S. degree from USTC in 2020.
 I have work experience in IBM Research, Bytedance AI Lab and Microsoft Research Asia (MSRA).

 My research interests lie in Natural Language Processing (NLP), especially information extraction, text generation, and knowledge-aware NLP.